 The city is protected by a wall with a stone base and a wooden stockade with over a dozen towers.
 There is only one gate, on the north section of the wall, leading to the stepped main street and to Meduseld, the Golden Hall of the kings of Rohan.
+See the map on the mext page for an overview.
 The main gate of the city has a strong guard and the watchmen have been instructed to identify the characters so it will be dangerous to approach Edoras openly but any reasonable disguise or distraction will be enough to fool them.
 There is rather heavy traffic and the characters' description given to the guards was not very detailed.
 Any flamboyant behaviour or display of weaponry however will draw the guards' suspicions and then being a foreigner (especially dunnish looking ones!) won't be of any help either.
 The GM should encourage the players to be creative in their attempts of fooling the guards.

 During the night the city gate is closed.
 If the characters arrived too late, they will see four men camping near the gate since they arrived too late to be admitted and are waiting for them to open again at dawn.
-Three of them are merchants from Anórien on their annual trip to Edoras to sell salt and other spices imported from the east.
-At first they are sitting by the fourth man, but shortly after the characters arrive, they will turn to their bedrolls other impossing papers other impossing hards other impossing har and go to sleep.
-They will be sleeping by their cart while their two mules are grazing a few meters away.
-A small distance away, the fourth man-a wandering minstrel named Hunwald-now sits alone next to the campfire.
-His home town is to the north of the Anduin valley (take your pick here, according to your campaign) and he makes his living out of the stories and songs he sings at the inns and taverns he stops by.
+Three of them are merchants from Anórien on their annual trip to Edoras to sell salt and other stories and songs he sings at the inns and taverns he stops by.
 If the characters camp at the gates too Hunwald will walk to them and ask them about their trip as any new story might be useful to compose a poem or song.
 If the characters are cooperative he'll ask many questions and will show real interest in their story.
 Hunwald is a joyful and perceptive fellow with a charming presence and boyish innocence.
 The characters may also try to scale the wall by their own means.
 The stockade is crenellated and the guards walk around it in more or less regular shifts.
-The city is dark (artificial lighting being an amenity only very few can afford) and consequently it is quite easy to hide oneself around the walls especially on the southern section which is much less populated and therefore even less watched.
+The city is dark (artificial lightíng being an amenity only very few can afford) and consequently it is quite easy to hide oneself around the walls especially on the southern section which is much less populated and therefore even less watched.
 Climbing the wall on the other hand is not easy at all.
 The stone part offers some handholds but the stockade will ask for lots of skill.
 The wounded character will have even a harder time or may be totally incapacitated for the task depending on the type of wounds suffered.